mrcashe/tau/README.md

 ### Generating output

 -   Static library for the host system *(optional)*.
 -   Shared library for the host system **(default)**, but generation can be switched off.
 -   *.pc* files for pkg-config(1) utility.
--   Demonstration executable files linked against any of generated shared or static library.
+-   Demonstration executable binary files linked against any of generated shared or static library.
 -   Static library for supported MXE targets *(optional)*.
 -   C++ header files *(optional)*.